About Angela Maiers

 It could be something I see outside.
 It could be a conversation I had.
 It could be a podcast I listened to.
 It could be a memory that came up based on one of those things and just jotting it down.
 Sometimes it's in the form of a question that I'm asking.
 Sometimes it's in the form of a list.
 Sometimes it's in the form of just free fall words like I don't know what these words mean.
 I don't know where they came from.

 So a few days ago, I shared a project with a colleague that I’ve collaborated with.
 We didn't have a name, and I said these were the words that were in my notebook this week, that I just don't know how they fit together.
 I don't know where they fit, but I keep coming back to these words, and I think they have meaning.
 They have significance, and I don't know yet what those are.
-So it is such a powerful practice, and I think writing is a practice that we have to work on building, especially in a really distracting world.
+So it is such a powerful practice, and

 That makes a lot of sense because not you know, you're on a treadmill and then and you have to slow down and look at things in perspective.
 And I think writing will really help that.
 So you know what I gather from what you're saying.
 It's like you're sowing the seeds in your journal and then you go back to it, to nourish it, to make it richer.